Disclosure

 Do VPNs Work on Mobile?

 Yes, most top VPNs have dedicated apps for iOS and Android smartphones, which you can get from the app store.
-Good VPNs like NordVPN have mobile apps that are designed for phone screens, so they’re very easy to navigate and use with your finger.
+Good VPNs like NordVPN have mobile apps that are designed for phone screens.
+They are very easy to navigate and use with your finger.

 Do VPNs Work in Browsers?